Our natural instrument

-We infused these percussion rhythms into both our story time and music classes and our students easily followed along.
-Clapping is something young children love to do and patting as well, so it didn't take much convincing before they were all engrossed in the activity and along the way adding their own rhythms!
+We infused these percussion rhythms into both our story time and music classes, and our students quickly followed along.
+Clapping is something young children love to do and patting as well, so it didn't take much convincing before they were all engrossed in the activity and along the way, adding their own rhythms!
 Actually, it didn't take convincing at all.
 They were going at it with full force from the get-go and chuckling when they messed up a percussion pattern.
-For some students, the coordination and rhythmic skill this activity called for came easily but others took several attempts before getting on track, especially if they were singing and doing the body percussion at the same time.
+For some students, the coordination and rhythmic skill this activity called for came, but others took several attempts before getting on track, especially if they were singing and doing the body percussion at the same time.
 All in good fun either way right.

 One suggestion would be to show the activity to your students before beginning.
-As mentioned earlier, the coordination and rhythmic aspect of the activity can be difficult for some students to understand or grasp.
+As mentioned earlier, the coordination and rhythmic aspect can be difficult for some students to understand or grasp.
 However, a little demonstration or even an explanation of the activity will help.